lsst-dm/dmtn-168/index.rst

 The POD nodes run in the pilot/Rubin container, for example, *us.gcr.io/panda-dev-1a74/centos:7-stack-lsst_distrib-w_2021_21_osg_d3*, as configured in the GKE cluster.
 Each jobs on the POD nodes starst one pilot job inside the container.
 The pilot job will first get the corresponding PanDA queue configuration and the associated storage ddmendpoint (*RSE*) configuration from `the CRIC information system <http://atlas-cric.cern.ch/>`_.

 The pilot job uses the provided job definition in case of **PUSH** mode, or will get job definition in case of **PULL** mode.
 Then the pilot job runs the provided payload job.
 In case of **PULL** mode, one pilot job could get and run multiple payload jobs one by one.
-After the payload job finishes, the pilot will use `the pilot client for GCS <https://googleapis.dev/python/storage/latest/index.html>`_ write the payload job log file into `the Google Cloud Storage bucket <https://storage.googleapis.com/drp-us-central1-logging/>`_, which is defined in the PanDA queue and RSE configuration.
+After the payload job finishes, the pilot will use `the pilot client for GCS <https://googleapis.dev/python/storage/latest/index.html>`_ to write the payload job log file into `the Google Cloud Storage bucket <https://storage.googleapis.com/drp-us-central1-logging/>`_, which is defined in the PanDA queue and RSE configuration.
 Then the pilot will update the job status including the public access URL to the log files, as shown below:

 .. figure:: /_static/Jobs-done.jpg